 One of the most stunning realizations that I’ve had since being diagnosed with cancer is how much cancer impacts the whole person—the disease can undermine almost every aspect of a person’s life.
-The field of oncology acknowledges this, at least more than it did four decades ago when American journalist Rose Kushner spoke these words.
+The field of oncology acknowledges this, at least more than it did four decades ago when my grandmother survived her breast cancer diagnosis.
 Today most cancer patients, including myself, have access to social workers, psychologists, dieticians and other skilled professionals.
 Treating the whole person and recognizing that each patient has unique issues and needs have become firmly entrenched and are part of the philosophy of cancer care.

 At my cancer centre there are now two forms that patients are asked to fill out at every checkup.
 The first contains questions to gage a patient’s physical wellbeing as they go thorough treatment, but a second questionnaire was recently added.
 This latest form is used to gather information about the various psychosocial issues that are associated with cancer.
 Certain social, financial or mental health issues may need to be addressed.
 While I sometimes resent having to answer what I consider highly personal questions, I realize the importance of asking cancer patients about almost every aspect of their lives.

 Dr. Barbara Vanderhyden, one of Canada’s preeminent ovarian cancer researchers, recalls that when she began her work she was one of the only people in Canada researching the disease.
 Over a decade ago Vanderhyden started the Canadian Conference on Ovarian Cancer Research and now the community has grown from three people to more than 60 ovarian cancer researchers across the country.
 This flourishing research community has led to a number of recent discoveries.
 For instance, it is now known that ovarian cancer is not one disease but a spectrum of diseases with different responses to treatment.